High-voltage cable

-A high-voltage cable (HV cable) is a cable used for electric power transmission at high voltage.
+A high-voltage cable (HV cable), sometimes called a high-tension cable (HT cable), is a cable used for electric power transmission at high voltage.
 A cable includes a conductor and insulation.
 Cables are considered to be fully insulated.
 This means that they have a fully rated insulation system that will consist of insulation, semi-con layers, and a metallic shield.
 This is in contrast to an overhead line, which may include insulation but not fully rated for operating voltage (EG: tree wire).
 High-voltage cables of differing types have a variety of applications in instruments, ignition systems, and alternating current (AC) and direct current (DC) power transmission.
 In all applications, the insulation of the cable must not deteriorate due to the high-voltage stress, ozone produced by electric discharges in air, or tracking.
 The cable system must prevent contact of the high-voltage conductor with other objects or persons, and must contain and control leakage current.
 Cable joints and terminals must be designed to control the high-voltage stress to prevent the breakdown of the insulation.

 The cut lengths of high-voltage cables may vary from several feet to thousands of feet, with relatively short cables used in apparatus and longer cables run within buildings or as buried cables in an industrial plant or for power distribution.
 The longest cut lengths of cable will often be submarine cables under the ocean for power transmission.